Weight Loss Tips for Serious Losers

 - Instead of one tablespoon of vegetable oil, use 2 teaspoons of olive or canola oil.

-- Do you despise low-fat mayonnaise?
-Use half of the amount of regular mayo - even a full serving.
-Just remember to count the calories.
+- If you cannot stand the low-fat version of mayonnaise, use half of the amount of regular mayo, or even a full tablespoon.
+Just remember to count those calories.

 - If you like spicy food, add cayenne pepper to foods you might not have considered adding it to – spicy food does increase the metabolism.
 While doing this alone really isn’t a viable way to lose weight, as part of a program, it can add a little boost to your calorie burn.

 - Love your TV shows?
-Pace during commercial breaks.
+Pace around, do some push-ups, or throw in extra crunches during commercial breaks.

-- Work out with free weights while you watch a DVD.
+- Burn calories and strengthen your upper body by using free weights while you watch a movie.

-- When you go shopping during the day, park at the farthest end of the parking lot.
-If you live less than a couple of miles from the store, leave your car home and walk.
+- Burn the fat by going to the store.
+When you go shopping during the day, park at the farthest end of the parking lot.
+If you live less than a couple of miles from the store, leave your car home and walk or walk.

 - If you don’t like turkey or chicken breast, eat leaner cuts of beef and pork.

-- Vary the intensity of your workout while you are working out.
-Short bursts of intense cardio in between moderate cardio segments increases calorie burn.
+- Vary your exercise intensity while you are working out.
+Short bursts of intense cardio with moderate cardio burns more calories and helps you get fitter faster.

-- No, you don’t have to work out for one hour.
-If the prospect keeps you from exercising, then break it up into two 30 minute workouts – one in the morning and one in the late afternoon or evening.
+- If the idea of working out non-stop for one hour a day has you frozen on the couch, then break it up into two 30 minute workouts – one in the morning and one in the late afternoon or evening.
 Still too hard?
-One 30 minute workout a day is better than nothing!
+One 30 minute workout a day is better nothing!

-- When you are craving salt, you may be tempted to reach for a bag of chips, but did you know savory or sour flavors can take away salt cravings?
-Instead of munching on potato chips, crackers, or popcorn, try munching on a dill pickle.
+- When you are craving salt, you may be tempted to reach for a bag of chips or salted, buttery popcorn.
+But there is another way to ease that craving for salt.
+Eat something savory or sour.
+Instead of munching on potato chips, try munching on a dill pickle.

 8 ounces of low-fat chocolate soy milk